 - Budget items support the proposed activitiy and does not exceed $300 (or $500 if partnered with a Student Chapter, Local Section, or another ChemClub).

 - Budget items are identified for purchase from Flinn Scientific.

 - Application uses language that is clear, concise and free of spelling or grammatical errors.

 - Safety concerns are addressed and will be shared with the intended audience.

-- Proposed plan is possible within the school year and budget.
+- The proposed plan is possible within the current school year.

 - Creativity/originality of the proposal.

 - The proposal clearly Involves the community outside of the immediate school of the ChemClub

 - The proposed activity is chemistry-related